OpenEye Scientific is now part of Cadence

 Features

-• Diverse ensemble selection based on RMS distance and strain energy
+• Diverse ensemble selection based on RMS deviation and strain energy

 • User-configurable search resolution